 Best Overall: John Boos Maple Edge Grain

-Why it wins: Hard maple is the ideal cutting board wood — rated 1,450 on the Janka hardness scale, which puts it in the sweet spot: hard enough to resist excessive knife scarring, soft enough not to damage blade edges.
-John Boos has been making these boards for over 130 years, and their NSF certification means the board meets strict food safety standards.
-At $120, it's an investment, but a well-maintained maple board can last 10-20 years.
-Compared to replacing a plastic cutting board every 1-2 years at $15-20 each, the lifetime cost is comparable — without the microplastic exposure.
+Hard maple is the ideal cutting board wood — rated 1,450 on the Janka hardness scale, hard enough to resist excessive scarring but soft enough not to damage blade edges.
+A well-maintained maple board can last 10–20 years, so the lifetime cost beats replacing a plastic board every year or two — without the microplastic exposure.

 Best Budget: Epicurean Kitchen Series

-Why it wins: For anyone currently using a plastic cutting board and wanting the easiest possible swap, Epicurean is the answer.
-It goes in the dishwasher, it doesn't need oiling, and at $25 it costs the same as a decent plastic board.
-The Richlite material is primarily wood fiber, so it doesn't shed polyethylene or polypropylene particles.
-It's not as knife-friendly as a solid wood board (blades may dull slightly faster), but for most home cooks, the convenience factor makes this the most realistic upgrade from plastic.
+For anyone currently using a plastic board who wants the easiest possible swap, Epicurean is the answer.
+It goes in the dishwasher, never needs oiling, and the Richlite material is primarily wood fiber — so it doesn't shed polyethylene or polypropylene particles the way plastic does.
+Not quite as knife-friendly as solid wood, but the convenience makes it the most realistic upgrade for most home cooks.

 Best Teak: Teakhaus by Proteak Edge Grain

-Why it wins: Teak's natural oil content gives it a significant advantage over other hardwoods in moisture resistance.
-Where a maple board needs regular oiling to prevent cracking, teak is naturally more forgiving.
-The FSC certification from Teakhaus/Proteak means the wood comes from responsibly managed plantations, not old-growth forests.
-At $60, it sits in the middle ground between budget and premium, and the juice groove makes it particularly practical for meat prep — containing juices that would otherwise run onto the counter.
+Teak's natural oil content gives it a real advantage over other hardwoods in moisture resistance — where a maple board needs regular oiling to prevent cracking, teak is more forgiving.
+The FSC certification means the wood comes from responsibly managed plantations, not old-growth forests, and the juice groove makes it particularly practical for meat prep.

 Best for Presentation: Virginia Boys Kitchens Walnut

-Why it wins: Walnut is the most visually striking cutting board wood, with deep chocolate tones and natural grain variation that no two boards share.
-Virginia Boys Kitchens keeps production small-batch and domestic, using sustainably sourced American walnut.
-The board functions as both a prep surface and a serving piece — set it on the table with sliced bread, cheese, or charcuterie and it becomes the centerpiece.
-At $45, it's excellent value for a handcrafted American hardwood board.
+Walnut is the most visually striking cutting board wood, with deep tones and natural grain variation that no two boards share.
+Virginia Boys keeps production small-batch and domestic, using sustainably sourced American walnut, and the board works as both a prep surface and a serving piece — set it on the table with bread, cheese, or charcuterie and it becomes the centerpiece.

 Best Bamboo: Totally Bamboo Kauai